Apurve7/Arduino-with-Tricolour-LED-and-Push-Button/README.md

 The void loop() function:
 The entire action is wrapped in an if (digitalRead(4) == HIGH) statement.
 This means the code inside the curly braces will only run when the button is actively being pressed.

-If the button is pressed, the Arduino quickly blinks pin 10 (red), then pin 11 (green), and finally pin 12 (blue).
+If the button is pressed, the Arduino quickly blinks pin 10 (blue), then pin 11 (green), and finally pin 12 (red) for each press.

-The loop() function repeats this check.
-As long as you hold the button down, the if condition remains true, and the R-G-B blinking sequence will repeat continuously.
-When you release the button, the condition becomes false, and the LEDs turn off.

 4. Compile and Test
 Connect your Arduino to your computer via USB.